Johnny Flynn

-Johnny Flynn (born 14 March 1983) is a British actor and musician.
+Johnny Flynn (born 14 March 1983) is a South African-born British actor and musician.
 He starred as Dylan Witter in the Channel 4 and Netflix television sitcom Lovesick and is also known for his performances as David Bowie in the 2020 film Stardust; Mr. Knightley in the 2020 film Emma; and a young Nicholas Winton in the 2023 film One Life.

 Flynn is the lead singer and songwriter of the band Johnny Flynn & the Sussex Wit.
 He has released six studio albums, as well as soundtracks and live albums.
 He also composed and sang the theme song for the comedy series Detectorists.

 Early life and education

 Flynn was born on 14 March 1983 in Johannesburg, South Africa, the son of Eric Flynn, a British actor and singer, and Caroline Forbes.
 He has a younger sister, Lillie Flynn, who sings with the Sussex Wit.

 From his father's first marriage he has two older half-brothers, actors Jerome Flynn and Daniel Flynn, and an older half-sister, Kerry Flynn.

-At the age of 2, he moved with his family to the UK.
+At the age of 4, he moved with his family to the UK.
 Flynn won a music scholarship to Pilgrims School, an independent school in the city of Winchester in Hampshire, where he sang in the chapel choir.
 Because of his scholarship, he was required to learn two instruments: the violin and trumpet.
 Later, he taught himself guitar and won a second music scholarship to Bedales School, another independent school in Hampshire.
 He next went to Webber Douglas Academy of Dramatic Art to study acting.

-Flynn has scars on his face from an attack by a dog when he was a child in South Africa.
+At the age of 3, Flynn was attacked by a Staffordshire Bull Terrier in South Africa resulting in facial scars.

 Acting career

 Film and television

 Flynn had parts in the television series Murder in Suburbia, Holby City and Kingdom.
 He rose to fame in his starring role of Dolf Vega in the film Crusade in Jeans (2006).

 In 2011, Flynn's music was used in the film A Bag of Hammers.
 In 2013, Flynn was cast in Song One, a film starring Anne Hathaway.
 Flynn plays a musician by the name of James Forester, who becomes involved with Hathaway's character, following an accident involving her brother.

 In 2014, Flynn played the lead role of Dylan in the rom-com television series Scrotal Recall which aired on Channel 4.
 After finding success on Netflix, the streaming network went on to commission a second series of 8 episodes, without Channel 4's involvement, which was made available globally on the streaming network in November 2016 under the new name Lovesick.
 The show's third series arrived on Netflix on 1 January 2018.

-In 2015, he was one of the stars of the Comedy Central sitcom Brotherhood.
-In it, he played one of two adult brothers who have to raise their younger brother when their mother unexpectedly dies.
+In 2015, he starred in the Comedy Central sitcom Brotherhood, as one of two adult brothers who have to raise their younger brother when their mother unexpectedly dies.
 It was billed as the British version of the US sitcom Two and a Half Men.